 Badger Organic Anti-Bug Spray [$10-12]

-NOTES: Most powerful, contains citronella, mild cedarwood/citrus/minty smell, check with doctor before using on infants and toddlers
+NOTES: Best budget-friendly option, contains citronella, mild cedarwood/citrus/minty smell, check with doctor before using on infants and toddlers

 Badger also makes an Anti-Bug Balm that comes in a metal tin.
 You can usually find this brand at health food stores like Whole Foods or Fresh Thyme.